Skip to main content

 How long will the grass take to grow?

-The answer to this question is entirely dependent on the type of grass you planted and the climate zone where you live, so be sure to do your research so you know what to expect.
+The answer to this question is entirely dependent on the type of grass you plant and the climate zone where you live, so be sure to do your research so you know what to expect.

 That said, typically, it can take anywhere from a few days to a month for grass seed to grow.
 If you’re wondering how long it’ll be before you can start mowing your lawn, the answer is somewhere between three and four weeks.